Jordan Patterson’s Story

 Reserves face some really hard moments: The games you realize you aren’t going to get “your chance”, the days you feel unappreciated by your teammates and coaches, and even those moments when your team wins big and everyone is happy, but inside, you feel you don’t matter because the world has told you that your value as a player comes only from the minutes you play and the numbers you put up.

-Let’s get something clear: 99.9% of athletes believe they are a team player!
+Let’s get something clear: most athletes believe they are a team player!
 But, more often than not, they are only a team player when things go their way.
 The problem is things don’t always go the way we want them to life.
-So, the question you must ask yourself is: Will you choose to serve your team the way you are asked to serve—even when you don’t feel like it?
+So, the question you must ask yourself is: Will you choose to serve your team—even when you don’t feel like it?

 “I kept working hard: Still came early and stayed late, but my motivations for doing so began to change.
 Instead of being motivated by the desire for personal success, I was motivated by the desire for team success.” —Jordan Patterson